E-Filing Has Arrived in Sonoma County!

 - Measure and petition circulation committees

 Every candidate and committee must be aware of the filing schedules associated with their specific election.
-Missing a filing deadline can have serious consequences ranging from monetary penalties, failure to be listed on the ballot, or enforcement action by the Fair Political Practices Commission (FPPC)
+Missing a filing deadline can have serious consequences ranging from monetary penalties, failure to be listed on the ballot, or enforcement action by the Fair Political Practices Commission (FPPC).
+Please note:

-Important: Government Code § 91013 provides for a fine of $10 per day for the late filing of any campaign disclosure statements after the deadline and until the statement is filed.
+- Government Code § 91013 provides for a fine of $10 per day for the late filing of any campaign disclosure statements until the statement is filed.

 Where to File

-Generally, candidates and committees involved in state elections (constitutional officers, State Senate, State Assembly, statewide ballot measures, etc.) file with the Secretary of State’s office, those involved in county (Supervisors, Sheriff-Coroner, District Attorney, etc.), school, or special district elections file with the county elections office, and those involved in city/town elections file with the city/town clerk's office.
+- Candidates and committees involved in state elections (constitutional officers, State Senate, State Assembly, statewide ballot measures, etc.) file with the Secretary of State’s office

 For decades, Sonoma County has had an ordinance on the books limiting the amount of money a candidate running for a county office can solicit or accept from a person in an election cycle.
 The most current iteration of this law is contained in §§ 2-300 to 2-314 of Article XX of Chapter 2 of the Sonoma County Code of Ordinances.